Transport of quantum excitations coupled to spatially extended nonlinear many-body systems: Exciton energy transport efficiency

 One can easily prove that $\eta$ is finite and takes values in the interval $[0\,;\,1]$ as a consequence of the conservation of the total excitonic amplitude when $\gamma_{r} = \Gamma = 0$.
 The integral in Eq.~\ref{eq:eff} can be computed numerically to any desired accuracy, as controlled by the amount of total exciton norm $N(t) = \sum_{i}|b_{i}(t)|^{2}$ left in the system at time $t$.
 In our simulations we integrated equations~\eqref{EOMexcitonREC} until the survival probability reached the threshold value of $10^{-5}$.\\ In Fig.~\ref{f:figeff} we compare the transfer efficiency of our chain model with the one corresponding to a quantum dynamics in the presence of pure-dephasing (PD) noise~\cite{ScwharzerHaken1972,rebentrost2009environment}.
 The lattice is initially thermalized at temperature $T$ with the same procedure described in the introduction of Section~\ref{results}, while the PD dynamics describes the interaction of the exciton with a classical incoherent external field (no explicit lattice in this case) that induces decoherence on the quantum system.
 This is accomplished by specializing Eqs.~(\ref{renormenergy}) and (\ref{renormJ}) to \be \epsilon_n=E_n^0+\sqrt{2T}\xi_n(t), \qquad J_n=J_n^0 \ee where $\xi_n(t)$ is a Gaussian white noise with zero mean and unit variance and $T$ effectively accounts for the dephasing rate of the process.
 In both cases the exciton is initially injected at one side of the chain, while a trap is located at the opposite end.
 Interestingly, in the low-temperature region the two systems display qualitatively the same behavior, namely a disruption of disorder-induced localization due to increasing dephasing (PD model), {\em i.e.} increasing thermal fluctuations of the underlying lattice in our scheme.
 However, at higher temperatures the efficiency of transport in the presence of explicit ({\em i.e.} produced by the lattice) noise turns out to depend on the details of the underlying lattice dynamics.
 The first remarkable result is that nonlinear correlations in the lattice dynamics boost the efficiency in the Zeno-effect region (see diamonds versus squares in Fig.~\ref{f:figeff}).
 This finding, although for somewhat different physical reasons, is in line with recent results where the importance of spatial correlations was demonstrated for transport in a PD-like model~\cite{Pelzer:2013ud}.
-Furthermore, we note that such a behavior is consistent with the different scaling exponents of the diffusion constant $D$ discussed in Section~\ref{results}.
-As a final remark, we expect that the degree of improvement with respect to the linear regime may also depend on the details of the nonlinear interaction potential for the lattice degrees of freedom.\\ The second important finding is that non-diagonal noise ({\em i.e.} non-zero coupling between the hopping rates in the exciton Hamiltonian and the lattice) suppresses the Zeno drop in the efficiency at high temperatures.
+Furthermore, we note that such a behavior is consistent with the different scaling exponents of the diffusion constant $D$ discussed in Section~\ref{results}.\\ The second important finding is that non-diagonal noise ({\em i.e.} non-zero coupling between the hopping rates in the exciton Hamiltonian and the lattice) suppresses the Zeno drop in the efficiency at high temperatures.
 This is in good agreement with the prediction of eq.~\eqref{beccatiquesta}, namely that the diffusion coefficient should be non-monotonic with temperature ({\em i.e.} non-diagonal noise, $\gamma_{1}$).
 We recall that in this regime, the master equation for the density matrix turns into a classical diffusion equation, which should guarantee diffusive transport~\cite{schwarzer1972moments}, albeit possibly with a diffusion coefficient that decreases with temperature~\cite{Troisi:2006fk}.